rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 language [#]_.
 To learn the bones of linked lists and hash tables you really should implement them in something like C or assembler.
-You can implement them in Python, of course, but most students aren't shown that because the language has perfectly good built-in lists and dictionaries. [#]_
+You can implement them in Python, of course, but most students aren't shown that because the language has perfectly good built-in lists and dictionaries [#]_.

 So Python is simple.
 But that doesn't mean it's limiting like other simple languages such as BASIC.
 With Python you also have a pretty good